Understanding the Link Between Low Libido and Erectile Dysfunction (ED): Causes and Natural Remedies

 These two conditions tend to go hand-in-hand and can be quite complex.
 That’s because their physiological and emotional components overlap.
 For example, if your libido is low, it makes it difficult to obtain an erection.
 On the other hand, if you struggle with erectile dysfunction, then self-conscious insecurities can arise and cause low libido.
 It’s a mixed bag.
 So let’s dive in and try to figure out what may be happening for YOU:

-The 3 Most Common Causes of ED and Low Libido includes:
+The 3 Most Common Causes of Erectile Disfunction (ED) and Low Libido includes:

 Compromised Arteries - Anything that clogs your arteries or prevents blood vessels from dilating in your pelvis can inhibit blood flow to your penile vasculature.
 This leads to a lack of strong blood flow that is needed to create pressure in the penis to expand and erect.
 “Compromised arteries” includes more conditions than you may think: Heart disease, diabetes, obesity, obesity, high cholesterol, treatments for prostate cancer or BPH.
 If you have any of these conditions and are experiencing low libido or erectile dysfunction, we’d recommend you fix the underlying condition.